-The owner was in the market for a new plane, as well as a boat – yet in this 95-metre Lürssen with a dedicated deck for his seaplane, he gets both.
+Now listed for sale with Moran, the 95-metre Lürssen superyacht was commissioned by an owner in the market for a new plane, as well as a boat.
+Madsummer is equipped with a dedicated deck for the owner's seaplane, ensuring he got both.
 Sam Fortescue learns how Madsummer took off.

 Madsummer could have been a plane, rather than 95 metres of German superyacht.
 That isn’t meant to be flippant; it has nothing to do with her interior design or her lines.
 Designer Peder Eidsgaard’s first meeting with the owner was actually about a plane.
 “He came into the office and said, ‘Wow, you do boats!’” recalls Eidsgaard.
 “The whole meeting turned into a boat meeting.”